Advanced Idea Mechanics: Marvel Adventures

-In the Marvel Adventures version of Iron Man, A.I.M., through the use of dummy corporations, acquires Stark International's hover platform and uni-beam technology in their invasion of Madripoor.
+In the Marvel Adventures continuity, A.I.M., through the use of dummy corporations, acquires Stark International's hover platform and uni-beam technology in their invasion of Madripoor.
 Gia-Bao Yinsen tries to tell the world about A.I.M.'s terrorist attacks on his country, but his message is dismissed.
 During Tony Stark's test of his new solar-powered glider, A.I.M. causes him to crash on their artificial island.
 Stark's heart is damaged, and A.I.M. forces him to build an EMP weapon for A.I.M.'s forces to finish their conquest of Madripoor, in exchange for A.I.M. repairing his heart.